2023 Manitoba general election

 The 2023 Manitoba general election was held on October 3, 2023, to elect 57 members to the Legislative Assembly of Manitoba.
 The New Democratic Party of Manitoba, led by Wab Kinew, formed a majority government, defeating the two-term Progressive Conservative government.
-Following the election, Kinew became the first First Nations person to become premier of a Canadian province.
+Following the election, Kinew became the second Indigenous premier of Manitoba and the first First Nations person to become premier of a Canadian province.

-The incumbent Progressive Conservative Party of Manitoba, led by Premier of Manitoba Heather Stefanson, had attempted to win a third term in government, having previously won the 2016 and 2019 elections under the leadership of Brian Pallister.
+The incumbent Progressive Conservative Party of Manitoba, led by Premier Heather Stefanson, had attempted to win a third term in government, having previously won the 2016 and 2019 elections under the leadership of Brian Pallister.

 Background

 Under Manitoba's Elections Act, a general election must be held no later than the first Tuesday of October in the fourth calendar year following the previous election.
 As the previous election was held in 2019, the latest possible date for the election was October 3, 2023, which was the official election date.
 The election was held under first-past-the-post voting.

 On August 10, 2021, incumbent premier Brian Pallister announced that he would not seek re-election and resigned shortly after.
 Members of the Progressive Conservative Party of Manitoba elected Heather Stefanson to succeed Premier Kelvin Goertzen, who served as interim leader of the party after Pallister's departure.
 During the previous legislature, the opposition NDP had gained a polling lead over the PCs.
 However, the lead tightened during the campaign period.